 7. Toll roads

-For most toll roads and congestion schemes in the UK a concession is offered to disabled people provided they meet certain criteria set by the operators.
+For most toll roads and congestion schemes in the UK, a concession is offered to disabled people provided they meet certain criteria set by the operators.
 Some toll roads offer a concession to people in receipt of Enhanced Rate Mobility Component of Personal Independence Payment.
-To see which tolls offers this concession read our article on Toll roads.
+To see which tolls offer this concession read our article on toll roads.

 8. Entertainment discounts